Trustindex - Excellent Rating, 4.8 Stars, 192 Reviews

 Best Flooring for Rental Properties: Why Landlords Choose LVT

 The ideal rental flooring needs to survive all of that while still looking good enough to photograph for a Rightmove listing.
-It needs to be quick to install (because every void day costs rent), easy to clean between tenancies and affordable enough that replacing a damaged section doesn’t wipe out a month’s income.
+It needs to be quick to install (because every void day costs rent), easy to clean between tenancies and affordable enough that replacing a damaged section does not wipe out a month’s income.

 Why LVT Dominates Rental Properties